leilamahmoudi/countdown-app/README.md

 # Countdown App

-This is a countdown app built with Vite, React, TypeScript, and Node.js, which allows users to input an event name and an end date, then displays a real-time countdown to the event.
+This is a countdown app built with Vite, React, TypeScript, which allows users to input an event name and an end date, then displays a real-time countdown to the event.

 ## Features